Butzbach Old Town

 Discover the Wetterau in the old town of Butzbach

-The Hessian town of Butzbach lies between the Taunus Nature Park and the Wetterau and is also called the “Pearl of the Wetterau”.
-Since 2011, the town, which was the city of the Hessentag 2007, has officially been allowed to call itself “Friedrich Ludwig Weidig City” – after the Protestant theologian and educator who lived in Butzbach and is considered one of the heads of the Vormärz and pioneer of the German Revolution of 1848/49.
-On a walk through Butzbach’s old town, which is well worth seeing, you can discover, among other things, the Roman tower on the Schrenzerberg, the market square with market fountain, the Weide baroque house built in 1725 and the town wall from the 14th or 15th century with the associated half-timbered residential building from the 18th century.
+The Hessian town of Butzbach lies between the Taunus Nature Park and the Wetterau and is also known as the ‘Pearl of the Wetterau’.
+Since 2011, the town, which was the town of the Hessentag 2007, has officially been able to call itself the ‘Friedrich Ludwig Weidig Town’.
+It was named after the Protestant theologian and educationalist Friedrich Ludwig Weidig.
+Weidig, who lived in Butzbach, is regarded as one of the masterminds of the Vormärz movement.
+He was a pioneer of the German Revolution of 1848/49.
+You can discover many interesting places on a walk through Butzbach’s old town centre.
+These include the Roman tower on the Schrenzerberg.
+You can also visit the market square with the market fountain.
+Equally impressive is the town wall from the 14th and 15th centuries with its half-timbered building from the 18th century.

 Advertisment